Strobilanthes callosa

-Description by mi
+Description

 It is a large shrub, sometimes attaining 6–20 ft in height and 21/2 inches in diameter and flowers between July and September.
 This plant is recognized for the fact that it takes nearly a decade for the bloom cycle to occur.
 Its leaves are home to several insects including caterpillars and snails which feed on it.
 The shrub has an interesting life cycle; It comes alive and green every year with the advent of monsoon, but once the rainy season is over, all that is left is dry and dead-looking stems.
 This pattern repeats itself for seven years, but in the eighth year the plant bursts into mass flowering.

 Plants that bloom at long intervals like Strobilanthes callosa are known as plietesials, the term plietesial has been used in reference to perennial monocarpic plants “of the kind most often met with in the Strobilanthinae” (a subtribe of Acanthaceae containing Strobilanthes and allied genera) that usually grow gregariously, flower simultaneously following a long interval, set seed, and die.
 Other commonly used expressions or terms which apply to part or all of the plietesial life history include gregarious flowering, mast seeding, and supra-annual synchronized semelparity (semelparity = monocarpy).

 In 1953 Sharfuddin Khan describing the plant in the former Hyderabad State wrote:

 In 1956 during the Reorganisation of the Indian States based along linguist lines, the above-mentioned state of Hyderabad was split up between Andhra Pradesh, Bombay state (later divided into states of Maharashtra and Gujarat in 1960 with the original portions of Hyderabad becoming part of the state of Maharashtra) and Karnataka.